If you’re hurt as the result of someone else’s negligent acts or omissions, we’ve got your back.

 1. Can I make a public liability claim?

-You may be eligible for compensation for public liability if you have suffered injury as the result of someone else’s negligence.
+You may be eligible to bring a public liability claim if you have suffered injury as the result of someone else’s negligence.
 Not every accident is compensable.
 It will depend on:

-• whether the entity alleged to have been at fault owed you a duty of care
+- whether the person/organisation alleged to have been at fault owed you a duty of care at law

-• whether the duty of care was breached
+- whether the duty of care was breached (acts and omissions which caused or contributed to harm)

-• whether it was reasonably foreseeable that the breach would lead to injury and/or death
+- whether it was reasonably foreseeable that a breach of duty of care could lead to personal injury and/or death

 2. What compensation is payable?

-If the entity is found liable, then you may be eligible for compensation (also known as ‘damages’):
+If the entity is found liable, then you may be eligible for compensation (also known as ‘damages’), including compensation for:

-• loss of income or income earning capacity
+- loss of income and income earning capacity

-• the commercial value of assistance given to you by family and friends
+- the value of assistance provided to you by family and friends

-There are certain statutory thresholds and limits on the payment of compensation under the Civil Liability Act 2002.
+Please be advised that there are statutory thresholds / limits on the payment of compensation under the Civil Liability Act 2002 (NSW).

 3. Can an insurer avoid liability for my claim?

 Not every injury is compensable.
-Entities can avoid or limit liability where it is proved that:
+Persons/organisations can avoid or limit liability where it is established that:

-• it took reasonable precautions to prevent against injury
+- the person/organisation took reasonable precautions to prevent against a reasonably foreseeable risk of injury/harm

-• whether the risk was obvious, and you should have taken care for your own safety
+- whether the risk was considered ‘obvious’, and you should have taken better care for your own safety

 4. How long do I have to make a claim?

-In New South Wales, you have three years from the date that negligence occurs.
-This means from when it is apparent that a breach of the duty of care has occurred and you have suffered a serious injury as the result.
-Usually, time runs from the date of the accident.
+In New South Wales, you have three years from the date of injury.
+In other words, three years from when it becomes apparent that your suffered injury as the result of someone else’s negligence.
+In most cases, time runs from the date of the accident; and ceases when court proceedings are filed.

 5. How long will it take to resolve my claim?

-Unfortunately, most claims for damages as the result of Public Liability are not resolved unless Court proceedings are taken.
-In New South Wales it is expected that claimants do not commence proceedings until their case is properly prepared.
-This means being in a position to substantiate the damages in the claim.
-Most injuries do not stabilise for the purposes of assessment until at least 12 months after the accident.
+In New South Wales, the courts expect that claimants will not commence proceedings unless and until their case is properly prepared.
+This means being in a position to substantiate (usually by way of medical and expert evidence) the damages claimed.
+Most injuries do not stabilise for the purposes of assessment until at least 12 months after the injury/accident.
+Therefore, most claims are advanced somewhere between 1-2 years post-injury.

-Once proceedings are commenced, a claimant can expect to have their matter resolved within 9 to 18 months.
+Once court proceedings are commenced, an injured person should expect to have their matter resolved, either by verdict or settlement, within 6 – 18 months.

 6. Will I need to go to Court?